This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 112 Upper Parliament Street

-DSA produces learning materials that will help you to qualify as an ADI.
+DVSA produces learning materials that will help you to qualify as an ADI.

 You can buy these from The Stationery Office (TSO) and most high street and online book shops.